hiddentao/clockmaker/CONTRIBUTING.md

 * Fixes one specific issue or implements one specific feature (do not combine things, send separate merge requests if needed)
 * Keeps the code base clean and well structured
 * Contains functionality we think other users will benefit from too
-* Doesn't add unnessecary configuration options since they complicate future changes
+* Doesn't add unnecessary configuration options since they complicate future changes